-Building the Case for Privileged Session Management
+Building a case for Privileged Session Management

 What is privileged session management?

 Privileged session management is an additional layer of control that provides oversight and accountability over privileged accounts so you can mitigate the risk of misuse.
 Even organizations with well-documented PAM policies don’t simply trust that people are doing the right things with privileged accounts and passwords.
 They use privileged session management as a second pair of eyes to increase confidence that best-practice PAM policies are, in fact, being followed.

 In privileged session management, the activities of every privileged user, including trusted insiders, third-party vendors, and connected systems, are managed and monitored from the time they launch a privileged session to when that session ends.

 Similar to web session management, but more comprehensive and more secure

 Privileged session management is similar to the concept of “session management” in the world of web development, with some important differences.

 Web session management is the rule set that governs interactions between a web-based application and users of that application.
 A “web session” is a series of HTTP requests and responses created by a user to communicate with web browsers and websites.
 When users want to have the state of their web session remembered, for example, when they’ve put items in their shopping cart and are continuing to shop, session management makes this possible.

 With session-based tracking and authentication, sessions are recorded on a web server, and a session ID is stored on a cookie on the user’s browser.
 The site can then compare the two pieces of information to verify the user and respond appropriately.
 Based on data collected with session tracking, web teams analyze usage patterns and make decisions.